 - fresh kaffir lime leaf slivers or minced cilantro for garnish, optional

 Heat olive oil in a medium saucepan.
 Add the onions, ginger and garlic.
 Cook over medium heat until softened, about 3-4 minutes.
 Stir in Thai red curry paste, and cook several minutes or until fragrant.
 Add broth, lentils, sweet potato, lemongrass, kaffir lime leaves and turmeric.
 Bring to a boil, then reduce heat to medium-low, cover and cook about 20-25 minutes or until lentils and sweet potatoes are soft.
 Remove lemongrass and kaffir lime leaves.
 Add salt and stir in coconut milk.
 Cook five more minutes.
 Puree if desired.
-Garnish with fresh cilantro.
+Garnish with kaffir lime leaf slivers or fresh cilantro, and a drizzle of coconut milk.

 I use homemade vegetable stock such as Magic Mineral Broth for this soup because it has extra nutrients in it.